JaqiKal/wellness-therapy/README.md

 * a favicon in the browser tab
 * fixed navbar at the top for desktop and tablet users, enabling easy navigation to any section at any time – ideal for returning visitors familiar with the layout.
 On mobile devices, the navbar scrolls with the page to optimize screen space and enhance user experience.
 * Additionally, every page includes a footer with links to the enteprise's social media, ensuring constant connectivity and engagement.
+* The website includes payment links that will provide convenient and secure transaction options in future versions when it becomes 'shopified.'

 ### Features entire site